-According to official reports, the Chicago riots began on July 27, 1919, after Eugene Williams, an Black teenager, drowned in Lake Michigan after being struck in the head by a rock thrown by a white man angry that Williams and friends had drifted into the “white side” of the informally segregated beach.
-Responding police refused to arrest the white man who was identified as having thrown the rock, and instead arrested a black man at the scene.
-When black onlookers complained they were met with violence, and widespread rioting between Black and white Chicagoans soon spread throughout the city’s black residential areas.
-Tensions between groups arose in a melee that blew up into days of unrest.
+According to official reports, the Chicago riots began after Eugene Williams, a Negro teenager, drowned in Lake Michigan after being struck in the head by a rock thrown by a white man angry that Williams and friends had drifted into the "white side" of the informally segregated beach.

 |The state militia was called in to quell the violence on the south side of Chicago during the 1919 race riots.|